Brotte Côtes du Rhône Villages Laudun Château de Bord red 2016

 HISTORY AND VINEYARD :

 Built in Roman times, Château de Bord in the village of Laudun belonged to the Vicars of Uzes during the 11th century and later by the Count of Toulouse.
 It was abandoned after the French Revolution in 1789 and changed hands several times until it was purchased in 1991 by the Brotte family, who saw incredible potential in its surrounding vines.
+Walls of a medieval castle with tall stature overlook the vines.
 Situated on a south facing hillside, the vineyard is spread over 22ha of terraces.
 Its soil is a well drained mixture of clay and limestone and is rich in fossils of oysters and other sea shells left by the retreating sea in the Mesozoic era, some 250 to 65 million years ago.

 VINIFICATION AND MATURATION :